rspeicher/gemphile/README.md

 # Gemphile

-Gemfile indexing
+A Gemfile and gemspec indexer

 ## Purpose

-Ever wanted a real-world usage example for a particular Ruby gem, but couldn't find any projects that use it?
-Well, now you can search for it on Gemphile and get a list of projects that require that gem in their Gemfile.
+For some developers, the best way to learn how to use a gem is to see how other projects use it in the real world.
+But what if you can't easily find a project that uses the gem you're trying to learn about?
+Gemphile was created to index the Gemfiles and gemspecs of Ruby projects on GitHub and then to provide a simple search interface to find those projects.

-Gemphile makes use of GitHub's post-receive hooks to discover new projects and to know when an existing project's Gemfile has been modified.
+Gemphile makes use of GitHub's post-receive hooks to discover new projects and to know when an existing project's Gemfile or gemspec has been modified.

+Also, I needed an excuse to work with Sinatra, MongoDB and the GitHub API.

 ## Contributing